An exact multiple-time-step variational formulation for the committor and the transition rate: Results

 \subsubsection{\texorpdfstring{AIB\textsubscript{9}}{AIB9}}

 AIB\textsubscript{9} is a 9-residue peptide of 2-aminoisobutyric acid (AIB), an achiral, unnatural amino acid that forms both left-handed and right-handed 3\textsubscript{10} helices with equal probability.
 We examine the left-to-right helix transition.
-The dataset consists of 20 trajectories of \qty{15} {\micro\second}, which we generated for Ref.~\citenum{strahan_inexact_2023} and analyzed in that study and Ref.~\citenum{lorpaiboon_accurate_2024}.
+The dataset consists of 20 trajectories of \qty{15} {\micro\second} each, which we generated for Ref.~\citenum{strahan_inexact_2023} and analyzed in that study and Ref.~\citenum{lorpaiboon_accurate_2024}.
+We use 10 trajectories for training and the remaining 10 for validation.

 For each residue $i$, we define $\gamma_i = -0.8 (\sin(\phi_i) + \sin(\psi_i))$.
 The left-handed and right-handed residue conformations have $\gamma_i \approx -1$ and $\gamma_i \approx 1$, respectively, though other configurations may also have these values.
 We define the left-handed helix state $A$ and right-handed helix state $B$ as having $(\phi,\psi)$ angles of residues 3--7 within \qty{25}{\degree} of $(\qty{41}{\degree},\qty{47}{\degree})$ and $(\qty{-41}{\degree},\qty{-47}{\degree})$, respectively.
 With these state definitions, the left-to-right helix transition has an empirical rate of $9.1 \times 10^{-3}$ \unit{\per\nano\second}.
 In Fig.~\ref{fig:aib9}, we show the stationary distribution ($\pi$) and empirical committor projected on the collective variables (CVs) introduced in Ref.~\citenum{lorpaiboon_accurate_2024}: